 The student must first provide the proposed organization with the Chayes Fellowship’s Information for Placement Organizations to ensure that the organization understands the parameters of the Chayes program and is prepared to meet its responsibilities.

-Second, the student should ask their contact at the placement organization to fully complete the Chayes Fellowship Placement Form for 2022.
+Second, the student should ask their contact at the placement organization to fully complete the Chayes Fellowship Placement Form for 2023 (available soon).
 While we recognize that projects evolve over time and it can be difficult to specify early on exactly what a Fellow will work on during the summer, it is important that this form contain as much detail as possible.
 In particular, the Fellow must have one or more designated projects.
 A vague description along the lines of “assisting with the general work of the organization” or a lengthy description of a large organizational project, noting that the HLS student will be responsible for “assisting the coordinators,” is not adequate.
 Students should encourage the organization to focus on the student’s role within a particular project and to provide details about the type of work they anticipate the student will engage in.
 Placement forms for new organizations should be submitted to International Legal Studies by March 15.

 Please note that the submission of a completed placement form is not, in itself, sufficient to gain approval for a placement.
 Nor is it a given that an organization that has been approved in past years will be approved every summer.
 Once the placement form is submitted, it is reviewed by the Chayes Fellowship program to ensure that the organization falls within the program’s parameters and that the proposed project is substantive and appropriate for a law school student.
 In some cases the Chayes committee will have questions or require further information and may contact the student and/or placement organization.
 As noted above, organizations are more likely to be approved as potential Chayes placements when they articulate details of projects that fall within the Chayes mandate and the role and responsibilities they anticipate assigning to a Fellow.
 The process of getting approval for Chayes placement organizations is not excessively complicated, but it is quite valuable in ensuring that Chayes Fellows have the best possible summer experience.